ikkez/CryptDown/README.md

 * PHP 5.3
 * PDO SQlite

-ajdust the `config.ini` file for your needs and run the `/install` route in your browser. done.
+adjust the `config.ini` file for your needs and run the `/install` route in your browser. done.

 #### Security